 Ader has proposed that internet entrepreneur Michael Fertik, lawyer Francis Grady, venture capitalist Kalendu Patel and gaming industry expert Steven Rittvo be added to Bwin.Party's existing nine-strong board.

-Activist investors push for change at businesses they believe are undervalued and can provide better shareholder returns through a change in strategy or management.
-Ader, a former Wall Street gaming analyst, battled with U.S. slot-machine maker International Game Technology last year, winning a board seat for his firm.
+Activist investors push for change at firms they believe are undervalued and can provide better shareholder returns via a change in strategy or management.
+Ader, an ex-Wall Street gaming analyst, battled with U.S slot-machine maker International Game Technology last year, winning a board seat for his firm.

-Ader has said that the four new directors he wants elected to Bwin.Party's board would provide significant expertise in online gaming, technology and U.S. banking systems.
+Ader has said the four new directors he proposes to be elected to Bwin.Party's board would provide significant expertise in online gaming, technology and U.S. banking systems.

-Bwin.Party has said it does not have sufficient information or time to review the suitability of each candidate and that it does not consider it to be in the interest of the company and investors for a shareholder with a stake of 5.25 percent to nominate so many directors.
+Bwin.Party has said it does not have sufficient information or time to review the suitability of each candidate, and believed it would not be in the interest of the company and investors for a shareholder with a stake of 5.25 percent to nominate so many directors onto the board.

-In March, the company posted a 35 percent drop in full-year earnings to 108 million euros ($149.75 million) because of falling revenue, increased gaming taxes in Germany and start-up costs in New Jersey. ($1 = 0.7212 Euros) (Reporting by Neil Maidment)
+In March, the firm posted a 35 percent drop in full-year earnings to 108 million euros ($149.75 million) due to falling revenue, increased gaming taxes in Germany and start-up costs in New Jersey. ($1 = 0.7212 Euros) (Reporting by Neil Maidment)

 We are living longer but not creating financial plans to keep pace.
 Advisers give tips on how to make sure you don’t outlive your money.
 Video